Roboto3000/personae-dnd5e-python/README.md

 ##INDEX

 1. INTRODUCTION
-2. INSTALLATION
-3. CHANGELOG
+2. CHANGELOG

 ###1.
 Introduction

 **Personae RPG Library** is a python library used in the creation of RPG tools utilizing the Dungeon's & Dragons 5th edition rule set.
-Primarily, I've been using the module to develop a GUI application for generating NPCs for my DnD games, which you can find this project [here](https://github.com/mtaylor33/seikous-npc-generator).
+Primarily, I've been using the module to develop a GUI application for generating NPCs for my DnD games, which you can find this project [here](https://github.com/mtaylor33/Personae).
 It should be noted that this software is not officially developed or endorsed by Wizard of the Coast LLC.

 ###2.
-Installation

-**Python:** Simply unzip the contents to a directory of your choosing.
-The module comes in two parts.
-The 'database' directory should be placed in the root directory of the application you're developing.
-This is important as the module relies upon this database to function.
-Lastly, the contents of the 'seikourpg' folder should be copied to the 'Lib' directory of your Python installation.

-###3.
 Changelog

+- Version *20180203*

+    - Merged 'get_armor_proficiency' and 'get_weapon_proficiency' functions into 'get_class_proficiency' function.
+    - SQLite database removed from project.
+Data now stored in personae_config.py.
+    - Personae library rewrote completely from scratch.

 - Version *20150728*